Ruth Bader Ginsburg: Other activities

 In January 2012, Ginsburg went to Egypt for four days of discussions with judges, law school faculty, law school students, and legal experts.
 In an interview with Al Hayat TV, she said the first requirement of a new constitution should be that it would "safeguard basic fundamental human rights like our First Amendment".
-Asked if Egypt should model its new constitution on those of other nations, she said Egypt should be "aided by all Constitution-writing that has gone on since the end of World War II", and cited the United States Constitution and Constitution of South Africa as documents she might look to if drafting a new constitution.
-She said the U.S. was fortunate to have a constitution authored by "very wise" men but said that in the 1780s, no women were able to participate directly in the process, and slavery still existed in the U.S.
+Asked if Egypt should model its new constitution on those of other nations, she said "I would not look to the U.S. Constitution, if I were drafting a Constitution in the year 2012.
+I might look at the Constitution of South Africa," noting it's deliberate attempt to construct an independent judiciary which embraced human rights, and remarking how much more recently it had been written than the U.S. constitution.
+She said Egypt should be "aided by all Constitution-writing that has gone on since the end of World War II".
+She also praised the U.S. constitution, and said the U.S. was fortunate to have a constitution authored by "very wise" men, but said that in the 1780s, no women were able to participate directly in the process, and slavery still existed in the U.S., adding "The genius of the Constitution, I think, is that it has this notion of who composes 'We the people'.
+It has expanded and expanded over the years so now it includes people who were left out in the beginning.
+Native Americans were left out, certainly people held in human bondage, women, and people that were new comers to our shores."